Clustered Graph Matching for Label Recovery and Graph Classification: Simulations and Real Data Experiments

 \subsection{Clustered matching in the COSIE model}

-Our theoretical results in the COSIE model show that when the score matrices are disordered in a common enough direction, averaging across samples drawn from multiple backgrounds can produce inferior label recovery in the downstream out-of-sample matching task.
-If the score matrices are disordered in different enough direction, we would expect that the noise in the score matrices could cancel (as in the SBM case considered in Section \ref{sec:kb2}), which would result in strong label recovery in the downstream out-of-sample matching task even when averaging a large number of wrong-cluster in-sample networks.
+Our theoretical results in the COSIE model show that when the score matrices are disordered in a similar direction, averaging across samples drawn from multiple backgrounds can produce inferior label recovery in the downstream out-of-sample matching task.
+If the score matrices are disordered in different enough directions, we expect that the noise in the score matrices could cancel (as in the SBM case of Section \ref{sec:kb2}), which would result in strong label recovery in the downstream out-of-sample matching task even when averaging a large number of wrong-cluster in-sample networks.

 We further explore this phenomenon in the following simple, yet illustrative experiment.
 We generate $k=10$ COSIE background graphs as follows: We consider $k=10$ independent $G_i\sim\operatorname{ER}(100,0.5)$ graphs (i.e., uniformly random graphs), and use the procedure in \cite{arroyo2021COSIE} to project these graphs into a common COSIE framework (i.e., finding a common $U$ and $R^{(i)}$'s such that $G_i\approx UR^{(i)}U^T$ and where each $R^{(i)}\in\mathbb{R}^{10\times 10}$).
-We then sample $B^{(i)}\sim\operatorname{COSIE}(U,R^{(i)})$, and for each $i\in [10]$, we sample $l_i$ i.i.d. networks $S^{(i)}_1, \cdots, S^{(i)}_{l_{i}}$ from BF$(B^{(i)},0.1$).
-We consider $A\sim\operatorname{BF}(B^{(1)},0.1$), and $\ell_1=10$, $\ell_i=5$ for $i\neq 1$.
+We then sample $B^{(i)}\sim\operatorname{COSIE}(U,R^{(i)})$, and for each $i\in [10]$, we sample $m_i$ i.i.d. networks $S^{(i)}_1, \cdots, S^{(i)}_{m_{i}}$ from BF$(B^{(i)},0.1$).
+We consider $A\sim\operatorname{BF}(B^{(1)},0.1$), and $m_1=10$, $m_i=5$ for $i\neq 1$.